orcfax/docs/docs/developer-manual/consume.md

 (in the datum).
 When required, a twinned auth token is used to spend this UTXO and output another with the same validity token and a new state.

 In the case of the FSP, the state is simply the FS script hash.
-The FSP exists to allow Orcfax to update the FS script while allowing integrators to launch dapps without having to roll their own update mechanism.
-Orcfax reserves the ability to be able to say, migrate to Plutus V3 without impacting integrators.
+Orcfax reserves the ability to update the FS script should business or developmental needs require (eg in order to migrate to Plutus V3), and the FS script allows Orcfax to do this without impacting integrators.
 By first finding the FSP in the reference inputs of a script context, a validator can recognise the correct FS script hash.

 The C script represents the constitution.
 It holds the current valid pubkey that is permitted to sign statements.
 The FS script checks that every statement